vamsibanda/forex-rl-challenge/README.md

 # How you can get rich out of this?
-If you obtain successful results and you want to use your AI for live-trading,
+If you obtain successful results and you want to employ your AI for live-trading,

 you can contact me for licensing to a real-time feed of the environment summary.